-The cradle should be used on the wok burners only.
-When you fit the cradle, check that it is supported properly on a pan support and that the wok is sitting level in the cradle (Fig.2-10).
+The cradle should be used on the wok burner only.
+When you fit the cradle, make sure that it is supported properly on a pan support and the wok is sitting level in the cradle (Fig.2-10).

 The cradle will get very hot in use - allow plenty of time for it to cool before you pick it up.